-We apply a triple difference in differences econometric strategy to see whether hate crime rate changes after the attacks.
-In here, we compare in the first difference Muslim victims vs other immigrant victims (excluding Spanish individuals), in the second difference affected provinces vs non-affected provinces, before vs. after the attacks.
-Formally, we estimate a regression of the form:
+We have designed two econometric strategies to see whether hate crimes change after the attacks, (i) a difference in differences estimator in which we compare hate crime rates against Muslim in affected provinces vs. non-affected, before and after the attacks, and (ii) a triple difference in differences setting that estimates hate crime rates comparing Muslim victims vs. other immigrant victims (excluding Spanish individuals), in affected provinces vs. non-affected provinces, before vs. after the attacks.
+Formally, we estimate two separate regressions of the form: